 Copies of monthly or quarterly reports submitted to investors or partners at the time they are submitted to such parties.

 Copies of annual audited project financial statements are required to be submitted to the Division each year during the initial 15 year compliance period.
+Copies of non audited financial statements are acceptable after year 15 if they are the type of documents sent to investors, lenders and partners.

-Copies of all secured debt loan documents, investor, partnership and management agreements and amendments are required to be submitted after they are fully executed and, if recorded, after they are recorded, and if amended, then after they are amended.
+Copies of all secured debt loan documents (including original and refinancing), investor, partnership and management agreements and amendments are required to be submitted after they are fully executed and, if recorded, after they are recorded, and if amended, then after they are amended.

-All copies of the above reports should be sent in electronic format only.
-The Division will provide further information on this matter in its call(s) for information.

 SECTION 3 TRAINING